Water use on campus

 Drinking fountains and bottle-filling stations are freely available for everyone to use in multiple locations on each campus.

-The number of water stations was increased by 6 on the Manawatū campus in 2019 to reduce plastic bottle wastage.
+Six more water stations were added on the Manawatū campus in 2019 to reduce plastic bottle wastage.

 The location of bottle filling stations is available on the Massey University app.